 Can I make a change to my payment method?

 At renewal, you have the opportunity to change your method of payment or continue your current method of payment.
-You can change your method of payment by logging in to your account or by completing Section V, VI and VII of the Enrollment/Change Application.
+You can change your method of payment by logging in to your account or by completing Section V, VI and VII of the Renewal/Change Application.

 What do I do if I want to change my bank account used for the automatic withdrawal of premiums?